FileMaker Cloud Help

 - The following processes will take about ten minutes: FileMaker Cloud upgrade, data volume upgrade, instance type change, and instance refresh.
 No clients can connect to FileMaker Cloud during this downtime.
 Administrators should notify users to save their work and disconnect all users before initiating any of these processes.

-- When a FileMaker Cloud user initiates an instance upgrade, refresh, or restore, they are informed that the process will take about ten minutes and to wait for a success email.
+- When a FileMaker Cloud administrator initiates an instance upgrade, refresh, or restore, they are informed that the process will take about ten minutes and to wait for a success email.
 However, any other users who are signed in during this time do not see this message.
 Also during this time, other users can sign in until the server shuts down for restart.
 After shutdown, they cannot sign in but do not see an explanation message.
 To prevent potential problems, it is important for the initiator of an instance change to advise any other users who might be signed in.

 - Updating a plug-in on FileMaker Cloud does not update the function in FileMaker Pro.
 You must refresh the FileMaker Cloud instance for the update to take effect.